 Developments in conjunction with Multifamily Bond Applications are not limited in the amount of 4% Tax Credits that can be requested.

-The amount of the Tax Credits requested cannot be increased after the Application has been submitted to OHFA.
+For 9% Applications, during the Application process the amount of the Tax Credits requested cannot be increased after the Application has been submitted to OHFA.
 After underwriting, the amount of Credits may be reduced.
 Credits also may be reduced at Carryover and/or final if the underwriting supports a lower amount.

 Application Questions